 - Alaska, Wyoming and Nevada are voting entirely by mail for the 2020 primary.
 We expect other states will follow, we will keep this space updated.

 If you can’t vote by mail, try to vote early.

-- Early voting allows you cast your vote in person when there are fewer crowds and lines.
+- Early voting allows you to cast your vote in person when there are fewer crowds and lines.
 Many states have some period of early voting (sometimes called in-person absentee voting).

 - You do not need an excuse to vote early, you only need to go to an early voting location when it is open to cast your ballot.

-- Even if you avoid crowds, you should follow COVID-19 hygienic procedures including washing your hands before and after voting, wiping down any voting equipment you use before and after you use it, and maintaining a six-foot distance from poll-workers and other voters.
+- Even if you avoid crowds, you should follow COVID-19 hygienic procedures including washing your hands before and after voting, wearing a mask, wiping down any voting equipment you use before and after you use it, and maintaining a six-foot distance from poll-workers and other voters.